ebx/ebx-shutdown-sdk/README.md

 application to close ungracefully.
 This SDK intends to provide an alternative way of guaranteeing graceful shutdowns.

-* `ShutdownMonitor` is an interface for requesting a shutdown, `setShutdownRequested` and checking for if a shutdown has been requested, `isShutdownRequested`.
+* `ShutdownMonitor` is an interface for requesting a shutdown, `setShutdownRequested`, and checking for if a shutdown has been requested, `isShutdownRequested`.
 * `ShutdownRequestedException` is provided as an optional way for handling resource cleanup during shutdown.